-Note: The SYNCore ROM model uses Verilog 2001.
-When adding a ROM model to a Verilog-95 design, be sure to enable the Verilog 2001 check box on the Verilog tab of the Implementation Options dialog box or include a set_option -vlog_std v2001 statement in your project file to prevent a syntax error.

-From the FPGA synthesis tool GUI, select Run->Launch SYNCore or click the Launch SYNCore icon to start the SYNCore IP wizard.
+- Note: The SYNCore ROM model uses Verilog 2001.
+When adding a ROM model to a Verilog-95 design, be sure to enable the Verilog 2001 check box on the Verilog tab of the Implementation Options dialog box or include a set_option -vlog_std v2001 statement in your project file to prevent a syntax error. - 1.
+Start the wizard. - From the FPGA synthesis tool GUI, select Run->Launch SYNCore or click the Launch SYNCore icon it to start the SYNCore IP wizard.

-In the window that opens, select rom_model and click Ok to open page 1 of the wizard.
+- In the window that opens, select rom_model and click Ok to open page 1 of the wizard.